You're not lazy. You're not weak-willed. You're not fundamentally broken.

 Week 1-2: Optimize the foundation

-- Daily stress reduction (meditation, breathwork, HRV training)
+- Daily stress reduction (HRV training, breathwork, meditation)

-- Schedule demanding tasks for morning (when prefrontal resources are highest)
+- Schedule demanding tasks for morning peak cortisol window

 Week 3-4: Implement behavioral strategies

-- Brain dump all tasks into GTD system
+- Brain dump tasks into GTD system with next actions defined

 - Start Pomodoro time boxing (25 min work, 5 min break)

-- Track what triggers avoidance (time of day? task type? emotional state?)
+- Track avoidance triggers (time of day, task type, emotional state)

 Week 5-8: Refine and experiment

-- Try structured procrastination (task list with decoy "scary" items)
+- Try structured procrastination with decoy overwhelming tasks

 - Practice mindful procrastination (observe urges without acting)